 Service dog program overview

-America's VetDogs welcomes veterans and first responders into its community and supports them with an uncompromised commitment to excellence, from highly empathetic and certified trainers, to meticulously constructed curriculum.
+America's VetDogs welcomes veterans, active duty servicemembers, and first responders into its community and supports them with an uncompromised commitment to excellence, from highly empathetic and certified trainers, to meticulously constructed curriculum.
 We're sensitive to the changing needs of our clients, and with our innovative two-week training program with a 3:1 student/instructor ratio, we can focus on incorporating a blend of customized training formats that meet an incoming student's goals and objectives.
 We craft a program students will find exciting to participate in as it's relevant to their specific lifestyle and needs.

 One of the hallmarks of America's VetDogs is its meticulous matching program to ensure that each student is matched with the dog that best suits that person’s mobility, personality, lifestyle, and physical needs.